-AI for Aircraft Readiness for the U.S. Department of Defense
+AI for Fleet Readiness across the U.S. Department of Defense

 The downtime cost for an aircraft in the USAF can be in excess of $28,000 per hour.
 Mission aborts, aircraft breaks, repeat/recur events, and spare part unavailability all impact aircraft mission capability and aircraft readiness.

-To address these issues the USAF implemented C3.ai Readiness, an AI-based solution to effectively predict subsystem failure, identify necessary spare parts, and proactively highlight opportunities to increase mission capability.
-For the initial project, C3 and the USAF worked to aggregate 7–10 years of operational data from 10–12 sources and then applied AI to identify when aircraft subsystems would fail.
+To address these issues, the USAF implemented C3 AI Readiness, an AI-based solution to effectively predict subsystem failure, identify necessary spare parts, and proactively highlight opportunities to increase mission capability.
+For the initial project, C3 AI and the USAF worked to aggregate 7 to 10 years of operational data from 10 to 12 sources and then applied AI to identify when aircraft subsystems would fail.

-The first phase, focused on performing a comprehensive Mean-Time-Between-Failure (MTBF) analysis across all aircraft components to characterize aircraft component lifecycle performance, and to pinpoint the subsystems that would benefit the most from artificial intelligence classifiers.
+The first phase, focused on performing a comprehensive mean-time-between-failure (MTBF) analysis across all aircraft components to characterize aircraft component lifecycle performance, pinpoint the subsystems that would benefit most from artificial intelligence classifiers.
 During the second phase, the teams developed 440,000 machine learning algorithms and state-of-the-art NLP analytics and trained 30 classifiers to calculate the probability of failure on high-priority subsystems.

-Using the C3 Readiness application, USAF maintenance and logistics staff are able to:
+Using the C3 AI Readiness application, USAF maintenance and logistics staff are able to: